 In 38.304 [6] it has been captured that LP-WUS beam selection is left to UE implementation e.g. whether to use strongest beam or average of N beams:

+The UE monitors one LO per DRX cycle.
+An LO is a set of LP-WUS monitoring occasions (LP-WUS MOs).
+In multi-beam operations, the UE assumes that the same LP-WUS is repeated in all transmitted beams and thus the selection of the beam(s) for the reception of the LP-WUS is up to UE implementation.

 During RAN2#131 issue RRC-13 was discussed [7]: